Road-block/LibGearScore-1.0/README.md

 # LibGearScore-1.0
-World of Warcraft Wrath (Classic) embeddable GearScore calculation library
+World of Warcraft Wrath (Classic) embeddable GearScore calculation library.
+Formulas from original GearScore/Lite by Mirrikat45.

 ## Usage/API
 1. Get a reference to the library